phil-opp/talk-konstanz-may-2018/content/index.md

 - **Writing an OS in Rust**: Deliberately no particular target audience
-    - People can decide themselves
+    - People are able to decide themselves
     - Provide links for things not explained on the blog
         - E.g. for advanced Rust and OS concepts